yegor256/blog/_drafts/_tdd.md

 > I get paid for code that works, not for tests.

 <span class="red">I disagree</span>.
-Tests are not a separate product which either we are are paid for or not.
+Tests are not a separate product which either we are paid for or not.
 Tests are part of the code.
 An instrument of its development, maintenance and validation.
 Tests are similar to, say, file names.
 We don't write our code naming all the files `1.java`, `2.java`, `234.java`, and then
 say: "Now you pay me so that I can rename them properly."
 That would be weird, right?
-That's how that statement "I'm not paid for writing tests" sounds to me: weird.
+That's how the statement "I'm not paid for writing tests" sounds to me: weird.
 Do we really have to be paid to name files correctly?
 We just do it, because it's convenient for us.
 Because proper self-descriptive file names make our code more readable and maintainable.
 It's impossible to